 - A. Tax Credit Investor Letter of Intent.
-Applicant shall provide a letter of intent from the investor for the LIHTCs on the company letterhead with the price, approximate equity amount, recommended minimum project operating expense for the Project, and investor-approved market analyst firm. - B. Financing Letters of Intent.
+Applicant shall provide a letter of intent from the investor for the LIHTCs on the company .letterhead with the price and approximate equity amount. - B. Financing Letters of Intent.
 Applicant shall provide a letter of intent from each funding source for construction and permanent financing on the institution's letterhead.
 The letter for loans shall state the amount of the loan, interest rate, term, amortization period (minimum 30 years required for first mortgage debt), fees, prepayment penalties, anticipated security interest in the Property, and lien position.
-The letter for all other sources (including any existing debt to be assumed, grants, loans, tax credits, etc.) shall state the value of the funding, the purpose the funds may be used for, and any time limitations.

-- C. Deferred Developer Fees.
+The letter for all other sources (including any existing debt to be assumed, grants, loans, tax credits, etc.) shall state the value of the funding, the purpose the funds may be used for, and any time limitations. - C. Deferred Developer Fees.
 Deferred Developer fees cannot exceed 50% of the total Developer fee, and the Application must demonstrate the full amount being paid within 15 years.
-The deferred Developer fee shall be paid from the net cash flow and not be calculated into the minimum Debt Service Coverage Ratio (DSCR). - D. Federal and State Historic Tax Credits.
+The deferred Developer fee shall be paid from the net cash flow and not be calculated into the minimum Debt Service Coverage Ratio (DSCR).

+- D. Federal and State Historic Tax Credits.
 Projects with historic significance shall use equity invested for the maximum amount of state and federal historic tax credits as proposed or awarded by the appropriate allocating agency as a funding source.
 Applicants shall not create a subrecipient of the Federal Historic Tax Credits in order to become eligible for more Tax Credits. - E. Senior Living Revolving Loan Program.
 Refer to Appendix B Senior Living Revolving Loan Program. - F. HOME Funds.
 Refer to Appendix C HOME Rental with LIHTC Requirements. - G. Multiple Funding Scenarios.
-IFA shall not consider multiple funding scenarios except as listed in Appendix B - Senior Living Revolving Loan Program and Appendix C - HOME Rental with LIHTC Requirements.
+IFA shall not consider multiple funding scenarios except as listed in Appendix B Senior Living Revolving Loan Program and Appendix C HOME Rental with LIHTC Requirements. - H. Additional State and Federal Funding.
+If available, refer to Appendix R Additional State and Federal Funding.